 If your monthly wage is more than $A450, your employer must contribute an additional sum equal to 9.5% of your wage into a superannuation (pension) account for you.
 If you entered Australia on an eligible temporary resident visa you can, in most cases, access your contributions when you leave Australia, although the contributions will be taxed.

 It is a complete myth that you will automatically get all your tax back when you leave Australia!
 There is a lot of confusion out there amongst, not only working holiday backpackers but also amongst many employers and even some accountants and tax agents.

-for Working Holiday Visas when visiting their countries).
+Visas when visiting their countries).

 Currently they are;

 Belgium, Canada, Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Ireland, Italy, Japan, Malta, Netherlands, Norway, South Korea, Sweden, Taiwan and the U.K.

 A different WHV Sub-class 462 is available to 18 to 30 year olds from Chile, Thailand, Turkey and the U.S.A. here This may/will change to a ordinary visa

 If you are aged over 30 there are other work visa's for which you may be eligible here